Graduate Assistantship Program

 The Office of Graduate Studies awards approximately 80 graduate assistantships each fall and spring semester and approximately 25 graduate assistantships each summer, contingent upon funding.

-In addition to a monthly stipend, these assistantships carry a scholarship of six-nine (6-9) semester hours of graduation tuition and the general university fee for the fall and spring semesters and a total of six to nine (6-9) semester hours of graduate tuition and the general university fee for the combined summer session.
+In addition to a monthly, stipend, these assistantships carry a scholarship of 6-9 semester hours of graduate tuition and the general university fee.

 Graduate assistants must report to the Human Resources Office in Angle Hall to produce evidence of identity and employment authorization within three business days of the date employment begins.